 All costs associated with this acquisition have been capitalized.

-As of December 31, 2016, these patents were still pending and were not ready for use; therefore, no amortization has been recorded in these financial statements.
+As of December 31, 2017, the patents were still pending and, as a result, were not ready for use; therefore, no amortization has been recorded in these financial statements.

 13 TRADE AND OTHER PAYABLES AND PROVISIONS